LaunchMenu-archive/LaunchMenu-v1/Dev/To-Do list.md

 * [ ] make it so you can browse folders that aren't part of the root
 	* [ ] indicate in which directory you are currently
 	* [ ] make a way to enter an absolute path
+* [ ] add a path bar in which you can see and alter the current location, keep the styling low key
+	* [ ] make a drop down for every directory, to show what they can be echanged with
+* [ ] make selectors make use of the new scrollbar element instead of the library
+* [ ] change how the setting/categoryAbove works, make the setting a child in the gui of the setting/categoryAbove

 ## Sancarn's todo list: